Foresight International (FI) exists to help create and sustain social foresight. It does this through:

 He has received professional recognition from several sources.
 These include three ‘Most Important Futures Works’ awards from the Association of Professional Futurists.
 The first was for the 2005 Knowledge Base of Futures Studies, Professional Edition, CD-ROM.
 The second was for a special issue of Futures on Integral Futures Methodologies in 2008.
 The third was for The Biggest Wake-Up Call in History.
 During 2009 Richard was appointed as Patron of the Asian Foresight Institute which was based at Dhurakij Pundit University in Bangkok.
 Then in 2010 he was voted one of ‘the best all-time Futurists’ by members of the Foresight Network, Shaping Tomorrow.

-He is attempting to slowly ‘wind back’ a close to 40-year commitment to futures work in favour of a number of other fruitful activities.
+He is attempting to steadily ‘wind back’ a close to 40-year commitment to futures work in favour of a number of other fruitful activities.
 These include photography, art and several grandchildren.
-Currently he is working on his Memoirs – a task that may take as long as two years to complete.
+Currently he is working on his Memoirs – a task that may take several years to complete.

 Richard’s weblog, which contains commentaries, reviews, recent work, You Tube clips, image galleries and other resources, is here.